Threat Landscape

 • Supply Chain - Interfere with the organization’s IT supply chain (e.g. infect OSS packages, patched hardware, …)

-• Hard to adress and mitigate
+• Hard to address and mitigate

 Threat Data & Intelligence #